Bridging the gap: unravelling plant centromeres in the telomere-to-telomere era

 Biography

 In recognition of his contributions to plant science, he was awarded the 2024 New Phytologist Tansley Medal for Excellence in Plant Science.
-He also served as a Scientific Fellow (2020-2022) to the World Economic Forum’s Global Futures Council on Nature-based Solutions, contributing to international dialogue on sustainability and the role of natural systems in addressing environmental challenges.
-In October 2025, he will join the University of Warwick as an Assistant Professor in the School of Life Sciences, where he will establish an independent research group exploring the establishment and regulation of centromeres.
+Beyond research, he also served as a Scientific Fellow (2020-2022) to the World Economic Forum’s Global Futures Council on Nature-based Solutions, contributing to international dialogue on sustainability and the role of natural systems in addressing environmental challenges

 https://orcid.org/0000-0002-8977-1295